Learn English Grammar

 Grammar is like the skeleton of a language, holding everything together and providing structural support.
 Familiarity with the grammar of a foreign language and the correct application of its structural rules are essential when learning a new language.
 Effective communication as a foreign language user depends, in part, on avoiding grammatical errors that lead to misunderstandings.
 The English Grammar section contains helpful links to interactive exercises aimed at addressing any grammatical challenges.
 Much attention is given to verb forms, which can be a challenging subject for English language learners.

-Exercises and explanation: 1 English Verb Form
+Exercises and Explanation: 1 English Verb Form

 The pages Exercises and explanation: 1 English verb form focus on the various English tenses and their forms.
 They provide explanations of how these tenses appear in affirmative, interrogative, and negative sentences, along with numerous exercises to help you practice verb forms.